Wacky Kiray

 Ricardo Janaban Balarosa, Jr. (born June 24, 1980), known professionally as Wacky Kiray, is a Filipino stand-up comedian, host, and actor.
 He became known in the celebrity talent competition I Can Do That of ABS-CBN and was declared winner as "The Greatest Entertainer" in 2017.
 He also became one of the "sing-vestigators" of the Korean game show franchise I Can See Your Voice.

 Career

-Wacky Kiray started his career in stand-up comedy when he was discovered by the bar manager of former Raymund's Bar in Malate while he was singing as a guest of the said sing-along bar in 2000.
+Wacky Kiray started his career in stand-up comedy when he was discovered by the bar manager of former Raymund's Bar in Malate, Manila while he was singing as a guest of the said sing-along bar in 2000.
 He is currently a mainstay and resident stand-up comedian in Punchline and Laffline comedy bars.

-He started working in ABS-CBN as an audience jester for the second season of Your Face Sounds Familiar in September 2015 and followed by different Kapamilya programs like Gandang Gabi Vice, Pinoy Boyband Superstar, The Voice Kids, Pilipinas Got Talent s5, etc.
+He started working for ABS-CBN as an audience jester for the second season of Your Face Sounds Familiar in September 2015 and followed by different programs like Gandang Gabi Vice, Pinoy Boyband Superstar, The Voice Kids, and the fifth season of Pilipinas Got Talent.

 Wacky Kiray's biggest break was when he became part of the hit celebrity talent show I Can Do That in 2017.
 He was named the winner of the said competition and was hailed as "The Greatest Entertainer" on June 4, 2017.

-Personal life

-He is the fourth of five children of Ricardo Balarosa, Sr. and Elizabeth Janaban.